mas-4/languagemap_data/README.md

 languages are complex, but this project isn't meant to be a definitive resource, it's just to give people a sense of how much of the world they can visit and know the language in.
-Plus, I really don't know what the hell a naked 'unofficial' is.
+Plus, I really don't know what the hell a naked `unofficial` is.
 In general, that Wikipedia page is horribly sourced and designed and if we can contribute back to it by renormalizing into a single table it would be incredible, I'm just not sure if it would be welcome.

 ## Current Statuses
 The current statuses are listed below.
-I specifically would like to get rid of significant language and unofficial.
-They are the least clear.
-Historical language also seems silly.
+I specifically would like to get rid of `significant language` and `unofficial`.
+They are the least clear. `Historical language` also seems silly.

 Below are what I assume are the definitions for the various status codes.